Curriculum

 At Lyndhurst we believe that our children are the future of ‘whatever they decide to be.’
 Our children should be prepared to make informed decisions about their life choice – for now and the future, into adulthood.

-Our curriculum underpins our values and vision – Shaping the Future.
-Making Memories.
-Ready for Life and enables our children access to the cultural capital.
+Our curriculum underpins our values and vision – Shaping the Future, Making Memories, Ready for Life and enables our children access to the cultural capital.

 It includes knowledge and vocabulary rich learning linked to the National Curriculum and is designed to develop the wider holistic child; ensuring they are equipped through PSHE, SMSC, RE and ‘time to talk’ assemblies to safeguard and respect themselves, whilst respecting, celebrating and accepting differences, similarities, culture and diversity.
 We believe strongly in the promotion of the British Values; however, we believe that we should accept rather than tolerate.
 Our curriculum is planned and sequenced to develop deep lasting knowledge, building on prior knowledge, which our children can use today, tomorrow and for the rest of their lives.